Duke Johnson: 2018

 On June 7, 2018, the Browns signed Johnson to a three-year, $15.61 million contract extension with $7.75 million guaranteed and a signing bonus of $3 million.
 Going into the 2018 season, Johnson shared the backfield with Carlos Hyde and rookie Nick Chubb.

 Through the first six games, Johnson retained his familiar role as a runner and catcher totaling 111 rushing yards and 14 receptions for 164 yards.
 Before Week 7, Hyde was traded to the Jacksonville Jaguars.
 During Week 9 against the Kansas City Chiefs, Johnson had nine receptions for 78 yards and two touchdowns in the 37–21 loss.
 Overall, he finished the 2018 season with 40 carries for 201 yards to go along with 47 receptions for 429 yards and three touchdowns in 16 games and two starts.

 Houston Texans

 2019

 On August 8, 2019, Johnson was traded to the Houston Texans for a conditional 2020 fourth-round pick that can become a third-round pick if active on the Texans roster for 10 games.

-Johnson made his debut with the Texans in Week 1 against the Saints.
-In the game, Johnson rushed nine times for 57 yards and caught four passes for 33 yards in the narrow 30–28 road loss.
-Overall, he finished the 2019 season with 83 carries for 410 yards and two touchdowns to go along with 44 receptions for 410 yards and three touchdowns in 16 games and two starts.
+Johnson made his debut with the Texans in the season-opener against the Saints and finished the narrow 30–28 road loss with nine carries for 57 yards and four receptions for 33 yards.
+Overall, Johnson finished the 2019 season with 83 carries for 410 yards and two touchdowns to go along with 44 receptions for 410 yards and three touchdowns in 16 games and two starts.